spacemeshos/testnet-guide/netconfig.md

 ---

 ## Windows 10
-You need to manually permit the Spacemesh App to access the internet by opening a firewall port.
-You will need to know what port it uses and the protocol to make this work.
+You need to manually permit the Spacemesh App to receive connections from the internet on two network ports.
+Follow these instructions to configure your network.

 1. Navigate to Control Panel, System and Security and Windows Firewall.
 2. Select Advanced settings and highlight Inbound Rules in the left pane.